 The program comprises a combination of units aimed at facilitating behavioural change through the application of specific business improvement techniques, tailored to suit the organisation’s business needs.
 The candidate assessments are mapped back to the training package and the resultant qualification for successful candidates is a MSS403016 – Certificate IV of Competitive Systems and Practices.

-The course comprises 12 units of study that are selected from 20 available units thus allowing organisations to tailor course content to meet their specific needs.
+The course comprises 12 units of study that are selected from several available units thus allowing organisations to tailor course content to meet their specific needs.
 A sample list of units is included in the table below.
 Using the knowledge and skills developed throughout the training workshops, students form into groups to identify and prepare for a series of subsequent workplace projects that will be undertaken for each topic.

 The course content has been designed with a focus on ensuring improvements are developed using real data from the relevant processes.
 In this way, the application of Visual Management systems and the use of data becomes a central theme to the training, with the emphasis on ensuring continuous improvement is driven from the regular review of process metrics and real time data.